How to Play Machines

 VPN Server selection

-If you'd like to learn more about using the VPN ticketing system and subsequently connect to the labs to access the Boxes, we have a dedicated article on the topic.
+If you'd like to learn more about using the VPN ticketing system and subsequently connect to the labs to access the Machines, we have a dedicated article on the topic.

 Click the button below to learn how more about Lab Access: